shotaro-n-nakamura/shotaro-n-nakamura.github.io/resources.md

    - **For women scholars based not in the USA**: The AAUW has [International Fellowships](https://www.aauw.org/resources/programs/fellowships-grants/current-opportunities/international/) for both graduate and postgraduate education in the United States for women scholars who are not US citizens or permanent residents.

 - The [Schlumberger Foundation Faculty for the Future Program](https://www.fftf.slb.com/) provdies fellowships to women from developing countries who are completing a PhD or postdoctoral program.

+- **For women scholars based not in the USA** The [P.E.O International Peace Scholarship](https://www.peointernational.org/about-peo-international-peace-scholarship-ips) provides funds up to $12,500 to women from other countries for graduate study in the United States or Canada.

+- **for scholars based not in USA:** The [Wildlife Conservation Network Scholarship Program](https://wildnet.org/protecting-wildlife/scholarships/) provides funding to nurture emerging young conservationists from Africa, Asia, Eastern Europe, and Latin America that are committed to working on wildlife conservation in their home countries.
+If you are an interested applicant, the WCN required you to email scholarship@wildnet.org for more information.
+They also state that you must be nominated by a pre-approved.eligible nominator, and the call for nominations opens in October of every year.

 - **for scholars based not in USA:** [SCGIS International Scholarship Program](https://www.scgis.org/content/training/international-scholarship-program) is designed to allow conservation GIS practitioners to attend the Esri User Conference and SCGIS Annual Conference in California, as well as allow them to take specialized three-week GIS courses at University of California, Davis!

 - **for scholars based not in USA:** [Conservation Leadership Programme](http://www.conservationleadershipprogramme.org/): this organization supports early career conservationists with project funding, as well as training and network opportunities.